FreiikDev/djs-giveaways/README.md

     client = new Client({intents: 513}), // Start the instance of a Discord Client with GUILDS & GUILDS_MESSAGES intents
     Giveaway = new Manager(client, {
         storage: require("path").join(__dirname, "storage.json"), // Import Storage, you must have a json file with contains a array "[]"
-        updateCountdownEvery: 10000 // Not required, the default value is 30000 (ms) });
+        updateInterval: 10000 // Not required, the default value is 30000 (ms) });

 client.on("ready", () => {